neuronsimulator/nrn/neuron/general/keywords/ockeywor.rst

     Description:
-        The \ :code:`return` command will immediately exit from a procedure without returning a value.
+        The :code:`return` command will immediately exit from a procedure without returning a value.

-        The \ :code:`return expr` command will immediately exit from a function which must return a value.
+        The :code:`return expr` command will immediately exit from a function which must return a value.
 This command must also be the last executable statement of a function.
-It is possible for a function to contain more than one \ :code:`return` command, for instance in a series of \ :code:`if else` statements; however, not more than one of the \ :code:`return` commands may return a value at any given time.
+It is possible for a function to contain more than one :code:`return` command, for instance in a series of :code:`if else` statements; however, not more than one of the :code:`return` commands may return a value at any given time.

-        The \ :code:`return objref` command must be used to return from an :func:`obfunc` .
+        The :code:`return objref` command must be used to return from an :ref:`obfunc`.

     Example: